 Phytoestrogens are compounds that naturally occur in plants.
 They’re also found in a wide range of plant foods.
 If you eat fruits, veggies, legumes, and some grains, you get phytoestrogens from your diet.
 A plant-based diet is very rich in natural phytoestrogens in healthy amounts, especially from soy.

 To a limited extent, phytoestrogens could serve as a type of natural hormone replacement therapy.
 This is especially the case with phytoestrogen supplements.

-Because they mimic real estrogen in your body, phytoestrogens accomplish some of the same things.
+Because they mimic your body’s own estrogen, phytoestrogens accomplish some of the same things.
 Other potential benefits of phytoestrogens include:

 Relief from hot flashes

 Perimenopause can bring on many uncomfortable symptoms, including hot flashes, mood swings, and decreased libido, and these may continue after menopause.